 Quotes within the text

-According to the Vancouver style, references should appear numbered consecutively, taking into account the order in which they are mentioned for the first time in the text, using Arabic numerals in parentheses.
+According to the Vancouver style, references should appear numbered consecutively.
+We have to take into account the order in which they are mentioned for the first time in the text, using Arabic numerals in parentheses.

-“These inter-society recommendations have been designed to assist health personnel in the management of UTI-SV and are structured as follows: (1) Definitions, epidemiology, and diagnosis, (2) Pathogenesis, (3) Treatment, and (4) Prevention. ”
+“These inter-society recommendations have been designed to assist health personnel in the management of UTI-SV.
+They are structured as follows: (1) Definitions, epidemiology, and diagnosis, (2) Pathogenesis, (3) Treatment, and (4) Prevention. ”

 Also, if several references are included in the same appointment, several numbers will be added that are separated by commas only when they are two or if they are not consecutive.